zuojr/zuojr.github.io/_pages/about.md

   limit: 3
 ---

-I am an senior undergraduate student at [Department of Management Science and Engineering](https://www.sem.tsinghua.edu.cn/mseen/) at Tsinghua University.
+Hi!
+Welcome to Jerry's homepage!

-I am working at the intersection of AI, learning, and decision-making.
-My work spans sequential decision-making, bandits, stochastic systems, and intelligent decision support, with a focus on building rigorous methods that connect theory with emerging AI systems.
+I'm a first year Ph.D. student in Information Systems at the Michael G. Foster School of Business, University of Washington.

-More broadly, I am interested in bridging mathematically grounded research with practical questions in intelligent systems, business, operations, and human-AI collaboration.
+My research interests broadly lie at the intersection of information systems, machine learning, and operations.
+I study how intelligent and algorithmic systems learn, make decisions, and interact with people and organizations, using tools from online learning, optimization, and experimental design.
+I am particularly interested in applications to online platforms, FinTech, and emerging AI-enabled systems, while continuing to explore new problems at the intersection of technology and business.

-During my undergraduate study, I worked with [Prof. Hanzhang Qin](https://hanzhangqin.com/) and [Prof Ruihao Zhu](https://rzhu.github.io/) on Multi-arm Bandits.
-And I worked on Experiment Design for Online Scheduling with [Prof. Jinglong Zhao](https://www.bu.edu/questrom/profiles/jinglong-zhao/) and [Prof. Zijie Zhou](https://sites.google.com/view/zijiezhou/).
-I also worked closely with [Prof. Bo Li](https://www.sem.tsinghua.edu.cn/en/info/1219/6985.htm).
+Before my UW, I received my bachelor's degree in Information Systems at [Department of Management Science and Engineering](https://www.sem.tsinghua.edu.cn/mseen/) at Tsinghua University.
+During my undergraduate study, I worked closely with [Prof. Hanzhang Qin](https://hanzhangqin.com/), [Prof. Ruihao Zhu](https://rzhu.github.io/), [Prof. Bo Li](https://www.sem.tsinghua.edu.cn/en/info/1219/6985.htm) and [Prof. Jinglong Zhao](https://www.bu.edu/cise/profile/jinglong-zhao/).